ContinuedOak/Dynamic-World/README.md

 - Drizzling
 - Rain (no rain particles yet)
 - Thunderstorm (no rain or lightning particles yet)
-- Snow
+- Snow (no snow particles yet)

 # Commands Guide
-in order to use command, press F4 on the keyboard you must also use '/' before any command (ie; /weather clear)
+in order to use the command, press F4 on the keyboard you must also use '/' before any command (ie; /weather clear)

 # List of Commands